fire1ce/3os.org/docs/penetration-testing/cheatsheets/xss-cheatsheet.md

 ---
-description: XSS CheatSheet - In this CheatSheet, you will find a series of practical example examples for exploiting xss
+description: XSS CheatSheet - In this CheatSheet, you will find a series of practical example commands for running XSS and getting the most of this.
 ---

 # XSS CheatSheet

 ## Introduction